 The good news is that the tea is tough as nails, and it's hard to go wrong.
 Whether you're sipping on a late '90s vintage or this year's harvest, we'll share some of the best practices for storing loose-leaf tea and answer some Tea Storage FAQs.

 While you can certainly apply these tips for all teas and tisanes, this guide mainly focuses on pure teas made from the tea plant Camellia Sinensis.

 Elements that Cause Tea to Go Bad

 The rules are actually quite simple.
-Keep your teas away from these five elements:
+To preserve their flavors and freshness, keep your teas away from these five elements:

 - Air (Oxygen)

 Properly stored tea doesn't expire, but the flavor and aroma will change over time, especially in greener-style teas.
 One thing to remember is knowing the difference between tea aging and spoiling.
 Properly stored tea does not spoil.

 Like wine and whiskey, when teas age, they (slowly) change their flavors.
 Well-made teas don't soil if they are kept away from the five elements mentioned above.
 Teas are spoiled when they mold, which happens when tea leaves are exposed to excessive moisture and heat.